Data-driven modeling of rotation curves with artificial neural networks: Conclusions

 \section{Conclusions}

-In summary, the results presented shed light on the comparative performance of parametric models and neural reconstruction in characterizing galactic rotation curves.
-While parametric models offer detailed insights into the influence of the stellar and dark matter components on galactic dynamics, neural reconstruction stands out for its ability to adapt to the inherent complexity of rotation curves without the need for prior assumptions about mass profiles.
-These findings highlight the importance of employing diverse methodological approaches to comprehensively understand galaxy dynamics in modern astrophysics research.
+Our study compares the performance of theoretical and data-based neural network models in characterizing galactic rotation curves.
+While theoretical parametric models, the combination of the Navarro-Frenk-White profile with $\Upsilon_{\star}$, offer detailed insights into the influence of stellar and dark matter components on galactic dynamics, neural network models stand out due to their flexibility.
+ANNs can adapt to the complexity of rotation curves without requiring prior assumptions about mass profiles.
+This comparative analysis underscores the importance of employing diverse methodological approaches to thoroughly understand galaxy dynamics in modern astrophysics.

+Even with a limited number of data points for each galaxy’s rotation curve, the ANN models generate robust reconstructions that capture the essential dynamics of these systems.
+The results are consistent with trends suggested by traditional theoretical models, namely the rise at small radii and the nearly flat outer plateau, consistent with galaxies embedded in extended dark matter halos.
+At the same time, they demonstrate that ANNs can handle sparse data while maintaining accuracy.
+This highlights the potential of machine learning techniques as complementary tools in astrophysical data analysis.

-Modeling galaxies with a very bright bulge component and/or with non-circular motions in the inner and outer regions represent challenges for parametric approaches to accurately describe the observational data, especially because taking a $\Upsilon_{\star}$ value fully determines the profile of the velocities associated with the stellar component.
+Modeling galaxies with a very bright bulge component and/or with non-circular motions in the inner and outer regions represents challenges for parametric approaches to accurately describe the observational data, especially because taking a $\Upsilon_{\star}$ value fully determines the profile of the velocities associated with the stellar component.
 This can lead to an overestimation of the velocity at the galactic center, particularly if the bulge is prominent, as indicated by the MSE calculated in Table \ref{tab:results}; in such cases, the model deviates significantly from the observed data.
-In the context of parametric models, the next consideration to mitigate the overestimation is to treat $\Upsilon_{\star}$ as a free parameter, avoiding maximum disk scenarios.
+In the context of parametric models, the consideration to mitigate the overestimation is to treat $\Upsilon_{\star}$ as a free parameter, avoiding maximum disk scenarios.
 Frequently, this modification brings the new model closer to the data.
 However, as also indicated in Table \ref{tab:results}, the model may still not be closely aligned with the data, and in addition, this assumption influences the DM distribution.
 Also, it is important to note that in this work we are not penalizing the addition of the extra parameters.